GSmithApps/GSmithApps/cover-letter.md

 # Role Type

-I'd like to work as a developer advocate, or something related.
+I'd like to work as a developer advocate, content creator, instructor, programmer, or something related.

-I know that I like to present and teach, and the evidence I see shows that my students and audience think I'm effective at that.
-As mentioned in the resume, my students all give me very good ratings, and at the career fair, I made enough impact that the students were looking for me the following year.
-And I have presented at various meetups and enjoyed it and got a lot of positive feedback from the other members in the groups.

-I also love math, science, and programming.
-I have experience and education in these areas, and I also simply have a passion for them.
+What I know about myself is
+that I am passionate about making things crystal clear, and to me, some great ways to do that are teaching, presenting, writing, explaining, or writing code.
+In addition to making things crystal clear, compassion toward the people in the audience is very important to me, so I always try to do what is best for them.

+# My Approach

+One thing I do is approach work like a programmer.
+For example, I like to use git, code, and markdown.

+I also like to record things so other people can use them in the future.
+For example, instead of sending an email or taking my own notes, I try to put them in some documentation so other people can use them.
+Continuing on this, I am an avid documenter and note taker, and my coworkers recognize and value it.

+I am passionate about **innovation**.
+I'm always trying to use the best technologies I can find, and I'm always wanting to learn.
+I use ChatGPT and CoPilot extensively in my programming, and I'm always looking for the next thing.

 # Full Time Vs Contract